kaechele/bonaparte/docs/system_information.md

 ## Limitations

-The ProFlame 2 IFC currently does not report valid state information when ontrol is taken over using the RF remote control.
+The ProFlame 2 IFC currently does not report valid state information when control is taken over using the RF remote control.

 Querying the `0x17` and `0x18` registers while the fireplace is controlled by the RF remote will yield stale values at best and random values at worst.